Accession of Serbia to the European Union: Democratic backsliding

+Serbia’s EU accession is hindered by democratic backsliding, including weakened rule of law, media restrictions, and an “illiberal” concentration of power under Aleksandar Vučić, alongside government responses to protests that have raised concerns in Brussels.
+Progress is further slowed by Serbia’s limited alignment with EU foreign policy—particularly its ties with Russia and China and refusal to join sanctions—as well as the unresolved normalization dispute with Kosovo.
+Combined with slow adoption of EU legislation and stalled negotiations, these factors have effectively put Serbia’s accession process on hold.

 Electoral Issues

 Serbia’s electoral framework faced criticism for requiring comprehensive reform.
 Recommendations from the OSCE Office for Democratic Institutions and Human Rights (ODIHR) remained unimplemented, including measures to ensure voter transparency, campaign oversight, and media independence.
 A parliamentary working group on electoral reform, chaired by a civil society organization (CSO) representative, failed to reach consensus, leading to the withdrawal of opposition and CSOs by February 2025.
 Local elections in Zaječar and Kosjerić in June 2025 were deemed "neither free nor fair" by domestic CSO observers, citing a climate of fear, institutional pressure, and heavy police presence.
 Gender representation in politics remained inadequate, particularly at the local level, despite a 40% gender quota for electoral lists.

 Parliamentary Challenges

 The Serbian Parliament faced issues of limited autonomy, infrequent sessions, and lack of genuine political debate.
 The government dominated the legislative agenda, with nearly all laws proposed by the executive.
 Plenary and committee sessions were marked by tensions, offensive language, and occasional verbal and physical incidents.
 The Speaker was criticized for biased responses during debates.
 In November 2024, 68 acts, including the state budget, were adopted without discussion, and opposition motions to dismiss the Speaker were excluded from the agenda, violating constitutional rules.
 Public hearings were limited, with only 11 held in 2025 and two in 2024.